Michael Carmichael is an independent scholar and international consultant.

 Carmichael has worked in seven US presidential campaigns and conducted scientific research in Oxford UK for twenty-two years.
-He is the founder of Planetary Movement, an organization based in the USA and the UK representing a global network of scientists, scholars, physicians, entrepreneurs, philanthropists, advisors and correspondents.

 Born in Memphis, Tennessee, Michael Carmichael lived in Cincinnati, Tulsa and Oklahoma City before moving to Charlotte, North Carolina at the age of ten, where he attended the University of North Carolina at Charlotte.
 He paid for his tuition by selling books, working for non-profits and investing in the stock market.

 After graduation in 1968, Carmichael rose through the ranks in a series of US presidential campaigns for RFK (University Coordinator/State Coordinator), Gene McCarthy (Press Secretary) and Hubert Humphrey (Deputy GOTV Director-AFL/CIO).